Wielkopolska Region - Greater Poland Tourism Organization, Poland

 Type of organisation leading the larger local innovation ecosystem

 The Regional DMO clusters local governments, organisations, hotels, tour operators, universities and other partners.
 Its main focuses are supporting tourism development and promoting the region as an attractive tourist destination.
-The Regional DMO is a key partner in developing the region’s core cultural tourism product: the Piast Trail.
+The Regional DMO is a key partner in developing the region’s core cultural tourism product: the Piast Route.

 Main challenges related to cultural tourism

-Greater Poland is the birthplace of Polish statehood, filled with monuments from the early middle ages and places crucial for Polish history – connected with The Piast Trail, the oldest culture tourism trail in Poland.
+Wielkopolska is the birthplace of Polish statehood, filled with monuments from the early middle ages and places crucial for Polish history – connected with The Piast Route, the oldest culture tourism trail in Poland.
 Yet, despite its significance, the trail is often perceived as suitable mostly for school trips.
 The key is to redefine it, bring new means of communication and storytelling and implement innovative strategies to build the tourist offer.
 Finally, it is essential to promote networking and cooperation between different entities in order to create a complex and complementary tourist product.

 Photo by Jacek Cieślewicz